MuhammadTawha/BMI-Calculator/README.md

 # BMI-Calculator
 This is a BMI Calculator.
-It tells our body mass index
+It tells your body mass index